Dagupan

-Located on Lingayen Gulf on the northwest-central part of the island of Luzon, Dagupan is a major commercial and financial center north of Manila.
-Also, the city is one of the centers of modern medical services, education, media and communication in North-Central Luzon.
+Located on Lingayen Gulf on the northwest-central part of Luzon, Dagupan is the primary commercial and financial center of Pangasinan.
+The city is also one of the centers of modern medical services, education, media and communication in North-Central Luzon.
+The NEDA-Regional Development Council officially recognized Dagupan as a regional center.
 The city is situated within the fertile Agno River Valley and is in turn a part of the larger Central Luzon plain.